collocations.org

 PHRASES

-keep you temper in check/under control
+keep your temper in check, keep your temper under control

 He had to learn to keep his temper under control before he could become a teacher.